 I know it sounds repetitive and sometimes even silly, but we must ensure everyone understands it perfectly, so we need to write down the process with every single aspect explained in detail.

 We have in the market tons of tools that help us organize our Agile environment, tools like Jira and Monday.
-Normally, scrum teams have their backlog on those tools and the design spec will be one more (or much more) ticket(s) on their list.
+Normally, scrum teams have their backlog on those tools, and the design spec will be one more (or many more) ticket(s) on their list.

-It is a good idea to attach all the files we mentioned before to this ticket.
+It is a good idea to attach all the things we mentioned before to this ticket.
 Otherwise, we could miss an important piece of the puzzle.

 Talking to developers is mandatory, but not only when handing off your work to them.

-Once the files are ready and the tickets are written, now is the time to finally hand them off.
+Once all the design spec files are ready and the tickets are written, now is the time to finally hand them off.

-We normally have “refinement” sessions with the entire scrum team (architects, engineers, a product manager, quality analysis, and of course the designer).
-At this stage, we go over the ticket and make sure all aspects there are clear to everyone involved.
-Normally, those meetings are led by the product manager and the designer might interject whenever necessary.
+We normally have “refinement” sessions with the entire scrum team (including architects, engineers, a product manager, quality analysts, and, of course, the designer).
+At this stage, we go over the design spec ticket and make sure all aspects are clear to everyone involved.
+Normally, those meetings are led by the product manager, and the designer might interject whenever necessary.

 As I said before, those calls are refinement meetings.
-They exist to refine what is written on the ticket, to ensure everybody gets the meaning of the flow, and sometimes even rethinking the designs.
-Back and forth could happen, and we should be prepared.
+They exist to refine what is written on the ticket, to ensure everybody gets the meaning of the flow, and sometimes even to rethink the designs.
+Back and forth could happen, and we should be prepared; however, eventually, these back-and-forth discussions and final tweaks make the design spec clear, more developer-focused, and realistic for building the real product.

 Recording this meeting for later reference is also a good idea.

-You had a few refinement meetings, where you discussed all design aspects and the devs “sized” them using Agile methods.
+You had a few refinement meetings, where you discussed all design aspects and the developers “sized” them using Agile methods.
 So, now your work is done?
 I’m sorry to inform you, but no.

 The review will be another simple document.
-It could be a Word doc, Excel sheet, or an extra ticket with all the small fixes the devs need to make.
+It could be a Word document, an Excel sheet, or an extra ticket with all the small fixes the developers need to make.
+The idea is to list all the tiny UI/UX-related differences between the real implementation and the product prototype, so developers can eventually make the product and design identical at the pixel-perfect level.

 Once this document is ready, maybe an extra screenshot with the missing details could help you to explain issues to them better:

-To conclude, the steps to create a design spec are:
+To conclude, the steps to create an effective, developer-focused design spec to enable fast product shipping are:

-Once you get used to it, you will see how handy a design spec is, and how natural it will become to you when you are working on your designs.
+Once you get used to it, you will see how handy a design spec is and how natural it will become to you when you are working on your designs and delivering them to the development team.

 See how design choices, interactions, and issues affect your users — get a demo of LogRocket today.